Jarvis-X/HModQuad-sim/README.md

 * plus.ttt -> plus.py
 * 3x3mixture.ttt -> 3x3mixture.py
 * 4x4TModules.ttt -> 4x4TModules.py
+* ***NEW!*** 4x4TModulesNonRigidConnection.ttt -> 4x4TModules.py
+  * Instead of attaching the rotors to the multi-rotor rigid body, the modules are now connected to the multi-rotor rigid body in a modular way through dummies and links, allowing to emulate the bending of the connection and the misalignment between the modules.
 * genConfig: **NEW** the script to generate structure configurations with homogeneous modules that satisfy a set of task requirements.